QilongZhang/srswiki/v2_EN_DeliveryHLS.md

 So, the actual ts duration is max(5, 10)=10s, that is why the ts duration is larger than hls_fragment.
 ```
 * hls_td_ratio: The ratio to calc the m3u8 EXT-X-TARGETDURATION, read https://github.com/winlinvip/simple-rtmp-server/issues/304#issuecomment-74000081
+* hls_aof_ratio: The ratio to determine whether the pure audio shoule be reap.
+For example, when hols_fragment is 10s, the hls_aof_ratio is 2.0, for pure audio, reap ts every 10s*2.0=20s.
 * hls_window: The total HLS windows size in seconds, the sum of all ts duration in m3u8.
 SRS will drop the old ts file in m3u8 and delete the file on fs.
 SRS will keep:
 ```bash
 hls_window >= sum(each ts duration in m3u8)